signalfx/splunk-otel-collector/deployments/cloudfoundry/buildpack/README.md

 Note: This buildpack requires another buildpack to be supplied after it, it is not allowed to be the last one for an app.
-Also, the manifest.yml file will need to provide the command to run the OpenTelemetry Collector as a sidecar for the application.
+Also, the manifest.yml file will need to provide the command to run the Splunk OpenTelemetry Collector as a sidecar for the application.

 ## Configuration

 The following only applies if you are using the `otelconfig.yaml` config provided by the buildpack.
-If you provide a custom configuration file for the OpenTelemetry Collector in your application (and refer to it in the sidecar configuration), these might not work unless you have preserved the references to the environment variables in the config file.
+If you provide a custom configuration file for the Splunk OpenTelemetry Collector in your application (and refer to it in the sidecar configuration), these might not work unless you have preserved the references to the environment variables in the config file.
 For proper functionality, the `OTEL_CONFIG` environment variable must point to